AdobeDocs/dynamic-media-classic.en/help/using/quick-start-image-sizing.md

 Publishing your primary image files serves two essential purposes:

-* Publishing your primary images to Dynamic Media Image Servers so that images can be dynamically delivered to your Web site and application.
+* Publish your primary images to Dynamic Media Image Servers so that images can be dynamically delivered to your website and application.
-* Publishing activates the URL strings for calling images from Dynamic Media Image Servers to your Web site or application.
-After publishing, you can copy and place the Adobe Dynamic Media Classic-generated URLs where necessary in your Web site or application.
+* Publishing activates the URL strings for calling images from Dynamic Media Image Servers to your website or application.
+After publishing, you can copy and place the Adobe Dynamic Media Classic-generated URLs where necessary in your website or application.

-On the Global Navigation bar, select **[!UICONTROL Publish]** to start a publishment job.
+On the Global Navigation bar, select **[!UICONTROL Publish]** to start a publishing job.
 On the Publishing dialog box, select **[!UICONTROL Submit Publish]**.
 See [Publish primary images](publishing-master-images.md#publishing_master_images).

 ## 5. Link URLs to your Web application

 Adobe Dynamic Media Classic creates URL callout strings for images.
 When you publish images to Dynamic Media Image Servers, the URLs become active.
 You can copy these URL strings from the Browse panel (in Detail View) or Preview screen.
-After you copy the URL strings, you can use them in your Web site and applications.
-The URL for Image Sizing replaces the reference to a static image name in your Web page code.
-The URL references a primary image name that the database replaces for each new image to display.
+After you copy the URL strings, you can use them in your website or application.
+The URL for Image Sizing replaces the reference to a static image name in your webpage code.
+The URL references a primary image name that the database replaces for each new image displayed.

 URL strings generated with Image Presets contain the name of an Image Preset.
 This name is enclosed in dollar signs (`$`).
 For example, `$thumbnail$` can be the Image Preset designed to show primary images at thumbnail size.
 See [Link URLs to your Web application](linking-urls-web-application.md#linking_urls_to_your_web_application).